Raezroth/Linux-ARM-Gaming-Chroot/Docs/tips.md

 You can easily:

-1. Kill the task with htop.
-Must have htop installed
+1. Kill the task with htop; Must have htop installed

 or

-2. Use `ps a` the display a list of runnning tasks and find the PID for Steam.
+2. Use `ps ax` the display a list of runnning tasks then find the PID for Steam.

    Example:
    ```